tbm5k/download-manager/README.md

 <!--- These are just example requirements.
 Add, duplicate or remove as required --->
 * You have installed `<JDK 11>` or beyond.
 * Apache Maven
-* Any OS is supported, you just need to do some slight tweeks.
+* Any OS is supported, you just need to do some slight tweaks.

 ## Getting Downloads Manager